Dicamba: Use on dicamba-tolerant crops

 Complaints against dicamba accelerated after the United States EPA approved a Monsanto-created soybean which could tolerate it in 2016.
 The soybean was a part of Monsanto's Xtend products.
 Dicamba was approved by the EPA for "over-the-top" (OTT) use on those dicamba-tolerant soybean and cotton crops.
 In 2017 and again in 2018, EPA amended the registrations of all OTT dicamba products following reports that farmers had experienced crop damage and economic losses resulting from spray drifting.

 Arkansas and Missouri banned the sale and use of dicamba in July 2017 in response to complaints of crop damage due to drift.
 Monsanto responded by arguing that not all instances of crop damage had been investigated and a ban was premature.
 Monsanto sued the state of Arkansas to stop the ban, but the case was dismissed in February 2018.
 It has also been acknowledged that the use of dicamba had increased since 2017.

 In June 2020, the 9th U.S. Circuit Court of Appeals blocked sales of three dicamba-based herbicides in the United States, finding that the Environmental Protection Agency "substantially understated risks that it acknowledged and failed entirely to acknowledge other risks."
 The EPA's Office of the Inspector General concluded that the EPA had deviated from typical procedures in its 2018 decision despite the best efforts of EPA's career scientists and managers to recommend a different approach that was scientifically, procedurally, and legally sound.

 On 8 June 2020, the EPA clarified that existing stocks of the dicamba-based pesticides bought before 3 June 2020 may be used according to their previous labels until 31 July 2020.
 In October 2020 the EPA issued a decision on the registration application of three dicamba-based products, Xtendimax, Engenia, and Tavium.
 They approved of their use from 2021 to 2025 with some additional changes, including labeling restrictions.

 Despite the control measures implemented by the EPA in 2020, the 2021 incident reports showed little change in the number, severity, and/or geographic extent of dicamba-related incidents.
 In March 2022 and in February 2023, EPA approved additional labeling to further restrict use of OTT dicamba to reduce the likelihood of volatility and offsite movement of OTT dicamba by avoiding application on days with high temperatures.
 The restrictions apply to Minnesota, Iowa, Illinois, Indiana, and South Dakota.

+After a court-ordered ban for the 2025 growing season, the US EPA reinstated dicamba use for use in dicamba-tolerant soybeans and cotton for 2026 and 2027 with additional restrictions in formulations and use requirements intended to reduce drift risk.
+Formulation requirements included reducing the maximum amount of dicamba allowed to be used each year and having higher concentrations of drift-reducing additives.
+Individual dicamba products used on dicamba-tolerant crops would still need to be approved by individual states.